Agreement in English law: Invitations to treat

 Retail agreements can also be considered invitations to treat if there is simply not enough information in the initial statement for it to constitute an offer.
-In Partridge v Crittenden [1968] 1 WLR 1204 the defendant had placed an advertisement indicating that he had certain birds for sale, giving a price but no information about quantities.
+In Partridge v Crittenden the defendant had placed an advertisement indicating that he had certain birds for sale, giving a price but no information about quantities.
 He was arrested under the Protection of Birds Act 1954 for 'offering such birds for sale'; it was ruled that since the advertisement did not specify the number of birds he had it could not constitute an offer; if it did he could have been legally bound to provide more birds than he possessed.
-The same principle was applied for catalogues in Grainger v Gough [1896] AC 325, when it was ruled that posting catalogues of items for sale to people did not constitute an offer since there was insufficient detail.
+The same principle was applied for catalogues in Grainger v Gough, when it was ruled that posting catalogues of items for sale to people did not constitute an offer since there was insufficient detail.